clouren/SPEX/SPEX/SPEX_Left_LU/README.md

          full precision rational numbers.
 If you intend to use SPEX_Left_LU within another program, refer to examples for help with this.

-./SPEX_Left_LU followed by the listed args:
+./spexlu_demo followed by the listed args:

-help. e.g., ./SPEX_Left_LU help, which indicates SLIPLU to print to guideline for using this function.
+help. e.g., ./spexlu_demo help, which indicates to print to guideline for using this function.

-f (or file) Filename. e.g., ./SPEX_Left_LU f MATRIX_NAME RHS_NAME, which indicates
+f (or file) Filename. e.g., ./spexlu_demo f MATRIX_NAME RHS_NAME, which indicates
 SPEX_Left_LU will read matrix from MATRIX_NAME and right hand side from RHS_NAME.
 For this demo, the matrix is stored in a triplet format.
 Refer to SPEX_Left_LU/ExampleMats for examples.

-p (or piv) Pivot_param. e.g., ./SPEX_Left_LU p 0, which indicates SPEX_Left_LU will use
+p (or piv) Pivot_param. e.g., ./spexlu_demo p 0, which indicates SPEX_Left_LU will use
 smallest pivot for pivot scheme.
 Other available options are listed as follows:
        0: Smallest pivot